Braemar Pension Scheme Chair Statement, Statement of Investment Principles & Implementation Statement

 The Scheme is available for use as a qualifying scheme for automatic enrolment purposes by the Employer.
 The Trustee considers that the terms offered under the auto enrolment qualifying status would amount to good practice.
 Those terms include maximum costs that relate to investment funds offered to members.
 The Scheme makes use of investment funds that are less expensive than the automatic enrolment maxima.

-During the 2021-2022 Scheme year the Trustee reviewed the appropriateness of the default arrangement on an ongoing basis and deemed it satisfactory and in the best interests of the members.
+During the 2022-2023 Scheme year the Trustee reviewed the appropriateness of the default arrangement on an ongoing basis and deemed it satisfactory and in the best interests of the members.

 Aims, Objectives and Policies to the Lifestyle Investment Strategy

 Members who are more than 11 years to their retirement age and have not made an active investment decision are placed in the Braemar Lifestyle Growth Fund.
 The Lifestyle Investment Strategy involves a ten year investment glide into retirement.
 Contributions and the fund value are gradually and automatically switched into the Braemar Lifestyle Growth Fund and the Braemar Pre-Retirement Fund.
-5 years before retirement the members fund value will consist of an equal amount in both funds.
+Five years before retirement the members fund value will consist of an equal amount in both funds.
 From the 5th year to retirement, contributions and the fund value are gradually and automatically switched to the Braemar Pre-Retirement Fund and the Braemar Cash Fund.
 At retirement the members fund will consist of 75% in the Braemar Pre-Retirement Fund and 25% in the Braemar Cash Fund.
 Most members at retirement take 25% of their fund as tax free cash and the Lifestyle Investment Strategy reflects this.

 Financial Transactions